IDinsight/aaq_ud_template/README.md

 - Save the test DB details in `tests/config.yaml`.
 This file is used by `pytest` and is required to run tests locally.

 - Save the test DB details `performance_validation/config.yaml`.
 This is used for performance validation of the UD model.
-To run validation, one needs to also set the Github Actions Secrets for VALIDATION_DATA and VALIDATION_RULES.
+To run validation, one needs to also set the Github Actions Secrets for `VALIDATION_DATA` and `VALIDATION_RULES`.

 - Other files should be updated before you can test the instance.

 See `docs/deployment_instructions.md` for more detailed explanations of each secret environment variable.